On-Site Volunteer Opportunities

 - Administration: Assist with clerical duties, like data entry and research.
 Includes the opportunity to help plan annual special events.

 The third tier consists of our client facing volunteer opportunities.
-Volunteers in these positions receive additional training that is specific to the desired role.
+Volunteers in these positions receive additional training specific to the desired role.

 - Hotline/Shelter Support: Answer the 24-Hour Hotline and provide support and information to callers; attend to the needs of clients residing in shelter and assist shelter staff with various duties.